It never ceases to amaze me when a child pitches a fit about something that is truly a daily occurrence, sometimes multiple times a day.

 Oh yes friends – we are mean and awful parents.
 We actually make our children, even the teeny tiny 2-year-old, do all these things!
 Every day!
 You’d think we were throwing them to the lions with the antics we sometimes get in return.

 It’s really easy to be swayed by all the complaining sometimes.
 Really easy to think, “Eh, it won’t kill them to skip brushing their teeth this one morning.
 I don’t have the energy to be consistent today.”

 Sure, we know in our heads that parenting success is all about consistency, but we’re human too.
 We just try not to throw ourselves on the floor and kick our feet while we’re avoiding responsibility.

 The story today is not my own, but it made my heart drop and my arm hair stand on end when my friend shared what was going on in their family a few months back.
-I alluded to it yesterday, and it’s something every parent needs to read – skim it, I don’t care – we all need this reminder that there are some situations where 100% consistency is truly necessary, that there are life-and-death consequences for certain shortcuts.
+It’s something every parent needs to read – skim it, I don’t care – we all need this reminder that there are some situations where 100% consistency is truly necessary, that there are life-and-death consequences for certain shortcuts.
 (Missing brushing teeth every so often is not one of them, luckily for me!)